hayleymcilwrath/AAD118/README.md

 images from: http://www.elenakalisphoto.com/about/

 I love how each photo is so crisp and detailed and in most of them you cant tell they are taken underwater except for the bubbles through out the water.
-The poses of the models are elegant and the way in which the angle of the camera is each model has a dfferent story.
+The poses of the models are elegant and the way in which the angle of the camera is each model has a different story.

 ##Randy Scott Slavin

 Randy Scott Slavin is an award-winning director and surrealist photographer based in New York City.

-He is known for his bold photographey skills as he mashes up clever concepts with bold imagery.
+He is known for his bold photography skills as he mashes up clever concepts with bold imagery.
 As you can see below his images are

 ![screen shot 2015-03-10 at 14 02 47](https://cloud.githubusercontent.com/assets/8985471/6576387/cf861d88-c72e-11e4-84c0-2020cfa48cd6.png)